yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

     "./macos.png| If only Apple wasn't a reptilian company and offered Vulkan support"
   >}}

-We have a very long road ahead to get full macOS support, but a journey of a thousand miles begins with a single step, says the old man.
+We have a very long road ahead to fully support macOS, but a journey of a thousand miles begins with a single step, says the old man.

 Outside of venturing into new architecture seas, byte[] also contributed a few general changes too.